-Cash, fixed income, property and shares, which are also called shares or stocks are the four main investment classes around the world.
+Cash, fixed income, property and shares, which are also called shares or stocks are the four main investment classes worldwide.

 |Time Frame||No Minimum||3 years +||5 years +|

-These are generalized characteristics, and do depend on a number of factors, such as the investment duration.
-But on average they hold true for each class.
+These are generalized characteristics and depend on several factors, such as the investment duration.
+But on average they hold for each class.

 Cash is the simplest kind of investment held in a bank savings account.
 The returns on cash are generally low compared to other more risky investments.
 But you can withdraw part or all of it at the drop of a hat.
 That makes cash a very liquid investment.
 This lends cash to be a good investment vehicle for people with a short term savings goal, or as part of an emergency fund.
 Cash is not a good investment vehicle for long or medium investments.